Before discussing hysterectomy side effects, here’s the definition of hysterectomy.

 Reduce stress in your life!
 Stress stimulates your body to produce more cortisol, androgen, epinephrine and adrenaline.
 Too much stress will affect your productivity, it will bring premature disease into your life and it will be financially expensive.

 Drinking filtered water is your best option because, most tap water is quite polluted.
-A good osmosis water filter is what we suggest to eliminate bacteria, chlorine, fluoride, heavy metals and other toxic substances commonly found in tap water today.
+A good osmosis water filter is what to consider to eliminate bacteria, chlorine, fluoride, heavy metals and other toxic substances commonly found in tap water today.

 Nutrition is also a key factor for the health of women that have had a hysterectomy or are experiencing hormone imbalance or hysterectomy side effects.
 Increase consumption of all fruits, vegetables and also green leafy vegetables in your diet.